tarwn/lessthandot-hugo/blogs/content/posts/2014-03-10-azure-web-sites-deployment-and-unit-testing.md

     return View(model);
 }
 ```
-Now I&#8217;ve added actions and views for a simple form that asks for a piece of text, submits it, and then shows a response based on whetehr the txt is populated or not.
+Now I've added actions and views for a simple form that asks for a piece of text, submits it, and then shows a response based on whetehr the txt is populated or not.

 So we have a form: